shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 > Voltage_Gain = -R2/R1 = -2.22

 However, we did not understand the circuit well enough to create this band pass.
 This bandpass requires an op amp that can take in a +5V and -5V in order to center the signal, but the LM358AN only has Vcc and GND.
-Due to our misconception of the LM358AN's capabilities, we observed on the oscilloscope a mix of a sinusoidal and triangular waveform when at 660 Hz and at any other frequency.
+Due to our misconception of the LM358AN's capabilities, we observed on the oscilloscope a mix of a sinusoidal and triangular waveforms when at 660 Hz and at any other frequency.
 This triangular shape showed that the signal had many frequency components which were observed in the oscilloscopes FFT math mode.
 The FFT math mode showed a lot of noise and showed that our non-bandpass filter was actually a noise generator.
 We tested to see if the bandpass was working at all, so we checked to see the drop in decibels between a 800 Hz and 8,000 Hz signal.
-Figure 18 shows readings from vout of the band pass filter when a 800 Hz signal that was fed by a signal generator into vin of band pass filter.
-Figure 20 shows readings from vout of the band pass filter when a 8,000 Hz signal that was fed by a signal generator into vin of band pass filter.
-The drop is 1 decibel which shows that the bandpass doesn't work.
+Figure 18 shows readings from Vout of the band pass filter when a 800 Hz signal that was fed by a signal generator into Vin of band pass filter.
+Figure 20 shows readings from Vout of the band pass filter when a 8,000 Hz signal that was fed by a signal generator into Vin of band pass filter.
+As shown by the oscilloscope readouts, the drop is only 1 decibel, which shows that the bandpass does not work.

 ![](./AcousticPictures/SCHBandPadd.jpg)
 > Figure 15.
 Multiple feedback band-pass filter.